-Though family engagement was covered in various training courses, DCFS and the NRCFCPP developed a stand alone course on family engagement utilizing various sources in the development of the course.
+Though family engagement was covered in various training courses, DCFS and the NRCFCPP developed a stand-alone course on family engagement utilizing various sources in the development of the course.

 The Lawrence Shulman Interactional Helping Skills model was mined from the Pennsylvania Child Welfare Training Institute.
-Pennsylvania had an established child welfare curriculum which addressed family engagement through the use of the Shulman Model in which some of this information was used for content in the development of the Family Engagement curriculum.
+Pennsylvania had an established child welfare curriculum which addresses family engagement through the use of the Shulman Model.
+This was used as a resource.
 In addition to the Shulman Model, the Solution Focused Model founded by Insoo Kim Berg and Steven de Shazer provided a consistent foundation for the use of solution focused techniques.
 The solution focused techniques were engrained to some degree in child welfare training and were built out in this curriculum using case studies to practice specific skills.

-This course is now a part of the 24 week competency based new worker training model and is currently provided to new staff statewide.
-The engagement techniques and the models utilized in this training have provided a platform for present and future child welfare training.
+This course is now a part of the 24 week competency based new worker training model and is offered to new staff statewide.
+The engagement techniques and the models utilized in this training have provided a platform for present and future child welfare training sessions.